 |16||33/30 (.446)||32/29 (.323)||16 – BBCOR|

 We used RawGraphs to generate much of the structure and then some animation software to up the clarity.

-The right bat size for a 7 year old, as determined by most common, is a 27-inch length and 17-ounce bat.
-There are more using a 28/18 than a 26/16 but its close.
-The 26, 27 and 28-inch drop 10 bats roughly 65% of all 7U bats are accounted for.
+The right bat size for a 7-year-old, as determined by most common, is a 27-inch length and 17-ounce bat.
+There are more using a 28/18 than a 26/16, but it’s close.
+The 26, 27, and 28-inch drop 10 bats account for roughly 65% of all 7U bats.
 We suggest you stay in that range.
-More details can be found on our best bat for 7 year olds.
+Find more details on our best bat for 7-year-olds.

-We asked 100 parents of 7 year old players about the right size bat for their player.
-The alluvial diagram below documents their feel based on the player’s metrics of height, weight, strength and skill level in relation to his peers.
+We asked 100 parents of 7-year-old players about the right size bat for their player.
+The alluvial diagram below documents their feel based on the player’s metrics of height, weight, strength, and skill level concerning his peers.

 There is too much information observed in the chart to comment on here.
-Each time we look at it we notice something different.
-Of the major things, we find that the average 7 year old uses a 17 ounce bat with a near 50/50 split on either a 27 or 28-inch.
+Each time we look at it, we notice something different.
+Of the important things, we find that the average 7-year-old uses a 17-ounce bat with a near 50/50 split on either a 27 or 28-inch.
 There are more 26-inch bats in the 7u space than 29-inches but not by much.
-Kids with an average height tend towards a 18 ounce bat as much as they do a 16 ounce bat but the majority is in between that at 17 ounces.
-Only very good players tend towards the 29/19’s.
+Kids with an average height tend towards an 18-ounce bat as much as they do a 16-ounce bat, but the majority is in between that at 17 ounces.
+Only excellent players tend towards the 29/19’s.

 There is also a sizable range in weights (from 13 to 19 ounces).

 The right sized bat for a 7-year-old player appears to circle the 27/17.
 On average, most are also happy with the 28/18 and the 26/16.
 For some reason, maybe due to the model sizes offered, the 28/17 rates out a too heavy.